Stereo528/Discovery/Ideas.md

 	- creates a large amount of sound
 - more flowers?
 	- for flower forest mainly, but maybe plains and/or forests also
-- sunflower seed foods
-	- would need to be balanced for infinite dupe
-- lamps that provide different light level based on redstone
-	- also have a non redstone variant
-	- (essentially light blocks but an actual block)
-- new village house?
-	- own loot
 - Meadow biome structure
 - new animal
 	- probably flower forest/all forests (including taiga)